-As shown in Table 3.11-7, at 50 feet, the maximum vibration levels would be up to approximately 0.031 in/sec PPV, respectively, from the operation of a large bulldozer with typical soil conditions.
+As shown in Table 7, at 50 feet, the maximum vibration levels would be up to approximately 0.031 in/sec PPV, respectively, from the operation of a large bulldozer with typical soil conditions.

-As previously shown in Table 3.11-2, Caltrans vibration criteria for potential structural damage from transient sources for old residential buildings is 0.5 in/sec PPV (Caltrans 2013b).
-Therefore, the proposed program would generate vibration levels at 50 feet that would not exceed the structural damage potential criteria of 0.5 in/sec PPV.
-Residences are located as close as approximately 50 feet outside of the program boundary, and program restoration activities with the operation of heavy equipment (i.e., bulldozer) would not occur at the program boundary.
-As such, the potential vibration impacts for structural damage at off-site residences would be less than significant; therefore, no mitigation measures would be required.
+As previously shown in Table 2, Caltrans vibration criteria for potential structural damage from transient sources for old residential buildings is 0.5 in/sec PPV (Caltrans 2013b).
+Therefore, the program would generate vibration levels at 50 feet that would not exceed the structural damage potential criteria of 0.5 in/sec PPV.
+Residences are located as close as approximately 50 feet outside of the program area boundary and the program restoration activities with the operation of heavy equipment (i.e., bulldozer) would not occur at or in proximity to the program area boundary.
+As such, the potential vibration impacts for structural damage at offsite residences would be less than significant; therefore, no mitigation measures would be required.

-In addition to structural damage, the residences adjacent to the program boundary would be considered as potential vibration sensitive receptors for human annoyance.
-As shown in Table 3.11-3, Caltrans vibration criteria for human annoyance from transient sources for "barely perceptible" is 0.04 in/sec PPV.
-As shown in Table 3.11-7, at 50 feet, the maximum vibration levels would be approximately 0.031 in/sec PPV, respectively, from the operation of a large bulldozer with typical soil conditions, which would be less than the "barely perceptible" criteria of 0.04 in/sec PPV.
-As such, the potential vibration impacts for human annoyance at off-site inhabited residences would be less than significant; therefore, no mitigation measures would be required.
+In addition to structural damage, the residences adjacent to the program area boundary would be considered as potential vibration sensitive receptors for human annoyance.
+As shown in Table 3, Caltrans vibration criteria for human annoyance from transient sources for "barely perceptible" is 0.04 in/sec PPV.
+As shown in Table 7, at 50 feet, the maximum vibration levels would be approximately 0.031 in/sec PPV, respectively, from the operation of a large bulldozer with typical soil conditions, which would be less than the "barely perceptible" criteria of 0.04 in/sec PPV.
+As such, the potential vibration impacts for human annoyance at offsite inhabited residences would be less than significant; therefore, no mitigation measures would be required.
 Therefore, the program construction would not result in the generation of excessive groundborne vibration or groundborne noise levels.

-Operation
+Operation Vibration

-The proposed program would construct and operate a visitor center, which would potentially include typical commercial-grade stationary mechanical and electrical equipment, such as air handling units, condenser units, and exhaust fans, which would produce low level vibration that would not result in structural damage or human annoyance impacts.
+The program would construct and operate visitor centers, which would potentially include typical commercial-grade stationary mechanical and electrical equipment, such as air handling units, condenser units, and exhaust fans, which would produce low level vibration that would not result in structural damage or human annoyance impacts.
 According to America Society of Heating, Refrigerating and Air-Conditioning Engineers, pumps or compressor would generate groundborne vibration levels of 0.5 in/sec PPV at a reference distance of 1 foot, which would dissipate rapidly with distance.
-As such, vibration impacts associated with operation of the proposed program would be below the structural damage and human annoyance criteria of 0.5 in/sec PPV, therefore, the impacts would be less than significant.
+As such, vibration impacts associated with operation of the program would be below the structural damage and human annoyance criteria of 0.5 in/sec PPV, therefore, the impacts would be less than significant.
 Therefore, the program operation would not result in the generation of excessive groundborne vibration or groundborne noise levels.